ByteDance CEO urges TikTok diversification as U.S. pressure mounts - internal note

 He said the goal for Toutiao, one of ByteDance's major sources of revenue, was to enhance its "monetization efficiency" and urged staffers to "continue to put our foot to the floor" for Douyin to widen the app's advantage over its competitors.

 (Reporting by Yingzhi Yang and Brenda Goh.
-Editing by Jonathan Weber, Kirsten Donovan and Louise Heavens)
+Editing by Jonathan Weber, Kirsten Donovan)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.